ipld/specs/data-model-layer/data-model.md

 arbitrary bytes, but IPLD libraries may not provide these guarantees and rely on the application, or often the programming language itself, to do so instead.

-Applications that only serialize valid UTF8 in string values will have less compatibility issues than applications that do not.
+Applications that only serialize valid UTF8 in string values will have fewer compatibility issues than applications that do not.

 Codec implementations that can de-serialization and roundtrip